BogSala/film-service/README.md

 ## Localy

-To launch, you at least need to have a php, composer, pdo, mysql, pdo, pdo_mysql
+To launch, you at least need to have a php, composer, MySQL, PDO, pdo_mysql

-After clonning:
+After cloning:
 - `composer install`
 - Create database with name like MYSQL_DATABASE in `docker\env\mysql.env`
-- You need to run script for this database `docker\scripts\tables.sql`
+- You need to run the script for this database `docker\scripts\tables.sql`
+- Change `configs/database.php` with your credentials
 - `composer serve`

 - Go to: `localhost:8000/`